 What is a cross-examination?

-A cross-examination is when you question the respondent’s witnesses after the respondent has questioned them or when the respondent questions your witnesses after you have questioned them.
+A cross-examination is when you ask questions to the respondent’s witnesses after the respondent has questioned them.
+The Respondent will also be allowed to cross examine your witness after you have questioned them.
 During a cross-examination, any type of question is allowed as long as it is relevant to the case.
+While you are not allowed to ask leading questions of your own witnesses, you can ask leading questions to the witnesses of the opposing side.
+For example, you could ask a witness “Did you not hear Mr. Smith make racist comments in the lunchroom?”

 As discussed above, the Tribunal will give each side the opportunity to give a closing statement of their case.
 During your closing statement, the Tribunal member may ask you questions about your case, particularly if there are areas in which he or she may have some concerns.
 You should try to answer these questions by referring to the testimony and documents that you think support your case.